 Promotes a community within the law school, educates students about legal issues affecting the Jewish community, provides information to students about places of worship, and creates a community within which students can come together to celebrate holidays.

-Publishes and distributes two annual, innovative, thought-provoking journals on law, economics and policy.
+Publishes and distributes four annual, innovative, thought-provoking journals on law, economics and policy.